 Once he discovered the opportunity of generating passive income by creating content online, he spent the next 6 months learning everything he could about how to start his business.

-He first started a blog, then wrote an e-book and finally left his job to focus full time on building his business.
+He first started a blog, then wrote an e-book and finally began the transition to self-employment.
+He left his job to focus full time on building his business.

 Today his two core products are a 50+ hour course on Java programming and a membership to his entire course archive.
 On average he gets a new customer every other day.
 This is another great example of building a niche business.